Magic Echo Is A Free & Better Way To Control Your Computer With Voice

 01

 Start with this video's job: AnythingLLM founder Tim Carambat demos Magic Echo, a fully on-device smart dictation feature that goes beyond SuperWhisper and Wispr Flow with voice commands, custom vocabulary, LLM-cleaned transcription, and on-screen awareness that reads open windows so you can dictate vague, stream-of-consciousness requests anywhere on your OS.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Brief" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:26, where the video says: “Magic Echo.
 If you're familiar with tools like Super Whisper or Whisper Flow, this is like those tools, but actually does a couple things that are a bit cooler because anything LLM has this very rich feature set.”

 02